 A: Hydralyte is suitable for pregnant or breastfeeding mothers, however, if you are pregnant or breastfeeding and have vomiting and diarrhoea, please seek medical advice.

-A: Hydralyte is safe to use in children under 12 months - please refer to packaging for dosage instructions.
+A: Hydralyte is family-friendly for both kids and adults alike and is safe to use in children under 12 months - please refer to packaging for dosage instructions.

 |Lactose or dairy products||No|